-Plea ase p rovide the following information when contacting us for assistance: Ш Customer name and current location.
+Plea rovide the following information when contacting us for assistance: Customer name and current location.
 Phone number where you can be reached.
 17-digit chassis Vehicle Identification Number (VIN) or 9-digit Serial.
 Your date of purchase.
 If applicable, the component description, serial number and model number.
 A detailed description of the concern.
 The name of your selling dealer.
 If different from above, the contact information for the RV repair facility you are contacting Jayco to discuss.
-An impo rtant note about alterations and warranties insta alter ered l aller ration mbli ons or alterations to the original equipment vehicle as distributed by Jayco are not by the Jayco Limited Warranty.
-The special body company, assembler, equipment or up fitter is solely responsible for warranties on the body or equipment and any as (or any effect of the alterations) to any of the parts, components, systems or es installed by Jayco.
+An impo rtant note about alterations and warranties cove ered l aller (ons or alterations to the original equipment vehicle as distributed by Jayco are not by the Jayco Limited Warranty.
+The special body company, assembler, equipment or up fitter is solely responsible for warranties on the body or equipment and any asse mbli as (or any effect of the alterations) to any of the parts, components, systems or es installed by Jayco.
 Jayco is not responsible for the safety or quality of design materials or workmanship of any alterations by such suppliers.
-Obt ainir g Emergency Warranty Repair 1.
-Call in y 800-283-8267 or use our website dealer locator to find an authorized Jayco dealer our area.
-Contact them for an appointment; they will handle all warranty repair billand returned parts for you.
-2. ou cannot locate an authorized Jayco dealer near you, ask the campground staff for • rrals or check the internet.
-Or contact Jayco Customer Service or your selling dealer assistance in locating a repair facility.
+Obt ainin g Emergency Warranty Repair 1. • our area.
+Contact them for an appointment; they will handle all warranty repair bill- and returned parts for you.
+2. If yo ou cannot locate an authorized Jayco dealer near you, ask the campground staff for referrals or check the internet.
+Or contact Jayco Customer Service or your selling for assistance in locating a repair facility.
 Contact the RV repair facility to discuss your situation and make an appointment.
 Ask how their billing will be handled.
 They may choose to bill Jayco directly; otherwise, you are expected to pay them.
 Have the RV repair facility inspect your RV.
 Either they or you must call Jayco Customer Service to discuss applicable warranty coverage prior to any repair work being performed.
 Jayco Customer Service will issue an authorization number upon warranty repair approval and advise if any original parts need to be returned.
 Once Jayco Customer Service has issued an authorization number, the RV repair facility may begin actual repair to your RV.
 Inspect the completed repair work thoroughly.
 If you are not satisfied, communicate that immediately to the RV repair facility management.
 Make sure you are satisfied with the repair before you pay or leave the premises.
 For reimbursement, either you or the RV repair facility must send a copy of your itemized repair bill and all requested return parts by UPS (regular ground, freight pre-paid) within 60 days of the completed repair date.